 The practice of tracking mileage and behavior information in UBI programs has raised privacy concerns.
 As a result, some states have enacted legislation requiring disclosure of tracking practices and devices.
 Additionally, some insurers limit the data they collect.
 Although not for everyone, acceptance of information sharing is growing as more mainstream technology devices (such as smartphones, tablets, and GPS devices) and social media networks (such as Facebook and My Space) enter the market.

 Implementing a UBI program, particularly one that utilizes telematics, can be costly and resource intensive to the insurer.
 UBI programs rely heavily on costly technology to capture and sensitize driving data.
 Additionally, UBI is in its infancy and thus there is still much uncertainty surrounding the selection and interpretation of driving data and how that data should be integrated into existing or new price structures to maintain profitability.
 This is particularly important, as the transitioning of lower-risk drivers into UBI programs that offer lower premium could put pressure on overall insurer profitability.

-Many industry experts predict that UBI is poised for rapid growth in the U.S., with 20 percent of all vehicle insurance in the U.S. expected to incorporate some form of UBI within five years.
+UBI is poised for rapid growth in the U.S., with many experts predicting that up to 20 percent of all vehicle insurance in the U.S. will incorporate some form of UBI within five years.
 This growth is being propelled by technology advances, which continue to substantially improve the cost, convenience, and effectiveness of using telematics devices.
 It is through the use of telematics that insurers are able to collect driving data that better enable them to more closely link a driver’s individual risk with premium.
 Through UBI programs, insurers are able to differentiate products, gain competitive advantage, and attract low-risk policyholders.
 Recognition of the societal benefits and growing consumer acceptance of personal data collection will only serve to further increase demand for UBI products in the future.